fredericGette/wp81documentation/telnetOverUsb/README.md

 - Unlock/Root the WindowsPhone using [WPinternals](https://github.com/ReneLergner/WPinternals).
 - Install [CMD.Injector](https://github.com/fadilfadz01/CMD.Injector_WP8) on the phone.
-- Install the WindowsPhone SDK on the client computer.
+- Install the WindowsPhone SDK on the client computer, in order to activate a service named _Windows Phone IP over USB_.

 ## Install a telnet server on the phone

 ![Inject](wp_ss_20150116_0001.png)

+Then connect the phone to the computer with an USB cable.

 ## Forward the port 23 from the phone to the computer